juju/docs/src/en/charms-offline-config.md

 whether via a proxy or a local resource.

  - cloud provider
-   The backing cloud.
-Required for the **client**.
+   The **client** requires access to the backing cloud in order to create a controller.
+Most public clouds have a RESTful API that operates over TCP port 443.
+A special case is the localhost cloud, in which the client talks to the local LXD daemon.

  - [http://cloud-images.ubuntu.com](http://cloud-images.ubuntu.com)
    Official Ubuntu cloud images.
+Required for the **client** when using the localhost cloud.

  - [https://streams.canonical.com](https://streams.canonical.com)
+     - Where Juju agents are stored online.
+It is therefore required by the **controller** in order to pass agents to the machines.

-   Where Juju agents are downloaded from.
-Also used to map Juju series to cloud images.
+     - Used to map Juju series to cloud images.
+The exception is the MAAS cloud, which maintains its own registry of images.

  - [http://archive.ubuntu.com](http://archive.ubuntu.com)
    The Ubuntu package archive.
 Required for every Juju machine, including the